andresdigiovanni/cross/README.md

 Reduces the dimensionality of the dataset using various techniques, such as PCA, Factor Analysis, ICA, LDA, and others.

 - Parameters:
+    - `features`: List of column names to apply the dimensionality reduction.
+If None, all columns are considered.
     - `method`: The dimensionality reduction method to apply.
     - `n_components`: Number of dimensions to reduce the data to.